 We also offer no-cost training events and workshops to help you strengthen your business knowledge of marketing to the government and apply it immediately to your business plans.
 Whether starting a new business or running an existing business, we can help you guide your business to a more successful future.

 All businesses located in our thirteen county service area of Allegany, Broome, Cattaraugus, Cayuga, Chautauqua, Chemung, Chenango, Cortland, Madison, Schuyler, Steuben, Tioga and Tompkins are eligible to utilize the PTAC services.
-Our PTAC is one of eight located in New York State.
+Our PTAC is one of seven located in New York State.

 Go to the new PTAC website for more Government Marketing Information on eCenter Direct.